Conditions of Carriage

-- if you attempt to enter a country in which you have landed as a transit passenger
+- if we believe you will attempt to enter a country in which you have landed as a transit passenger without permission,

-cancel any subsequent flights on us on your Itinerary and Tax invoice.
+and cancel any subsequent flights on us on your Itinerary Receipt.

 10.2 Notice of refusal to carry you

-Deadline and boarding requirements in 8.1 or we exercise our right to refuse to carry
+requirements in 8.1 or we exercise our right to refuse to carry you.

 11.1 Obey directions

-may retain the device until the end of the flight.
-Hearing aids and heart pacemakers
+regard, we may retain the device until the end of the flight.
+Hearing aids and heart pacemakers are permitted.

-alcohol purchased prior to your flight is not permitted onboard the aircraft
+alcohol purchased prior to your flight is not permitted onboard the aircraft,

 - do not behave in a manner to which other Passengers may reasonably object.